 Odathil Palli is an old mosque in the heart of Thalassery town.
 The architecture has a distinctive style which is commonly found in mosques in Kerala.
 It was reportedly built in 1806.
 Moosakakka Keyi was the man behind construction of the mosque.
 The palli or mosque is not easily visible from the road as it is behind a gate which has a padippura on top.
 Padippura is a traditional arched gateway on a path leading to the main building.

 Architecture of the Mosque

-The architecture of the mosque shows none of thefeatures of mosques in North India.
-The reason for this is evident.
-The workers who built the mosque modelled it on the temples of Kerala.
+The architecture of the mosque does not show any of the features of mosques in North India.
+The reason for this is obvious.
+The workers who built the mosque had modelled it on the Hindu temples of Kerala.

 The building is on three floors.
-There is a covered veranda running along the sides.
+A covered veranda runs along the sides.
 The roof, doors and windows are of solid wood.
-You will not find any nails in the wood.
+You will not find any nails in the woodwork.

 We were free to go around the building and take photos.
 You will need special permission to get inside.
 Ladies are barred from entering the mosque.